p4ulor/SeaSpot/Docs/Notes_BLE.md

 - ATT - Attribute Protocol

 ## Server characteristics in a Bluetooth Low Energy
-This code is an example of how to manage server characteristics in a Bluetooth Low Energy (BLE) device.
+The example bellow demonstrates how to set up Bluetooth services, characteristics, and callbacks to handle read and write events on those characteristics.
 ```python
 from network import Bluetooth